Fair Haven welcomes Rosewood Cafe and Store

 “We want to include everybody,” Fallon said.

-In addition to the local art the couple hopes to hang on the walls and sell for consignment, the Rosewood Cafe aims to host charitable events to benefit local causes, hopes to have live music, and traditional dinners on Sunday when the cafe will only be open for several hours in the afternoon evening.
+In addition to the local art the couple hopes to hang on the walls and sell for consignment, the Rosewood Café aims to host charitable events to benefit local causes, hopes to have live music, and traditional dinners on Sunday, when the café will only be open for several hours in the afternoon and evening.

 “Instead of going hog-wild and ordering a ton of candy ... we’re ordering a half ton,” Spencer said.